-Dr. Swati Piramal is the director of world-renowned Piramal Healthcare.
+Dr. Swati Piramal is a pharmaceutical mogul and the director of world-renowned Piramal Healthcare.
 Together with her husband, she started the business from scratch and through their combined efforts has built it to a big pharmaceutical giant.
 Swati Piramal is a medical doctor herself and public health graduate from Harvard University.

 7. Ayesha Thapar: